zyloh89/homework_week_9/README.md

 ## Setup

-In your terminal, browse to the relevant folder, run `node index.js` Then, install the necessady npm packages by running `npm install`
+In your terminal, browse to the relevant folder, run `node index.js` Then, install the necessary npm packages by running `npm install`